Athelney

-Athelney is a village located between the villages of Burrowbridge and East Lyng in the Sedgemoor district of Somerset, England.
+Athelney is a village located between the villages of Burrowbridge and East Lyng in Somerset, England.
 The name is believed to be derived from the Old English æþeling meaning "prince" + -ey meaning "isle".
 The village is best known for once being the fortress hiding place of King Alfred the Great, from where he went on to defeat the Great Heathen Army at the Battle of Edington in May 878.

 Isle of Athelney

 The area is known as the Isle of Athelney, because it was once a very low isolated island in the 'very great swampy and impassable marshes' of the Somerset Levels.
 Much of the Levels are below the level of high tide.
 They are now drained for agricultural use during the summer, but are regularly flooded in the winter.